yash251/substreams/docs/new/tutorials/cosmos-compatible/injective.md

 ## Step 2: Visualize the Data

-1. Running `substreams auth` will prompt you to create your account [here](https://thegraph.market/) to generate an authentification token (JWT), pass it back as input.
+1. Run `substreams auth` to create your [account](https://thegraph.market/) and generate an authentification token (JWT), then pass this token back as input.

 2. Now you can freely use the `substreams gui` to visualize and itterate on your extracted data.